 In District 4, two series of contests are held each fall and each spring.
-Members may compete in the Evaluation Contest and/or the Humorous Speech Contest in the fall and in the Tall Tales Contest and/or the International Speech Contest in the spring.
+Members may compete in the Evaluation Contest and/or the Humorous Speech Contest in the fall and in the Table Topics Contest and/or the International Speech Contest in the spring.

 The purpose of a speech contest is to provide an opportunity for speakers to improve their speaking abilities, to recognize individual Toastmasters as an encouragement to all, and to provide an opportunity for all Toastmasters to learn by observing speakers who have benefited from their Toastmasters training.
 Each contest focuses on a particular set of skills, providing a terrific opportunity to learn about a specific area of communication.
 The different types of contests conducted in District 4 are summarized below.

 Each of these contests begins with competitions at the club level.
 Club winners compete at the local Area Contest.
 Area Contest winners compete at the local Division Contests.
 Division Contest winners compete at the District Conference.
 District International Speech contest winners go on to represent the District at the International semi-final level.

 In general, to be eligible for any contest, a contestant must be a member in good standing of a club in good standing (dues current).
 If a member belongs to more than one club, the member may enter the club contest for each club where he/she maintains good standing.
 However, a contestant may not represent more than one club at the Area level, even if the clubs are in different Areas or Divisions.
 District officers may not compete in any contest.

 For the International Speech Contest, the contestant must have completed six speech projects from the Competent Communicator manual.